tazV2/roadmaps/machine-learning-engineer-roadmap-2021/ml_engineer_roadmap_2021.md

 Week 23, 24: ML Ops
 ====================
-You need to learn atleast one Machine Learning Life Cycle tool.
+You need to learn at least one Machine Learning Life Cycle tool.
 MLFlow is one such opensource tool.
 Please practice tutorials on mlflow official website to get a feel of how these tools can automate machine learning life cycle. https://www.mlflow.org/docs/latest/tutorials-and-examples/index.html#

 Additional skills that will be helpful